NabeelAhmed1721/MB85RC-driver/README.md

-# MB85RC FRAM Arduino Driver
+# MB85RC FRAM AVR Driver

-C++ driver for Fujitsu MB85RC FRAM device on Arduino.
+C++ driver for Fujitsu MB85RC FRAM device on AVR.
 FRAM (Ferroelectric RAM) is an incredibly fast and resilent non-volatile memory that can be used to store data for a long time.

 ## Requirements
 - Fujitsu MB85RC series FRAM chip